Vyral/base-template/_posts/2020-02-14-get-to-know-rockstar-lender-ali-reda.md

 date: 2020-02-14 15:17:00
 tags:
 excerpt: >-
-  I talked recently with Ali Reda, of Envoy Mortgage, about the 2020 market and his successes as a lender.
+  We talked recently with Ali Reda, of Envoy Mortgage, about the 2020 market and his successes as a lender.
 enclosure:
 pullquote: >-